I don’t often go to town but when I do……

 Visit my website here.

-A New Mexico based free roaming, award winning, internationally published, digital photographer, always on the qui vive for what Nature and humans provide.
+New Mexico based and free roaming, always on the qui vive for what Nature and humans provide.

 Thanks for looking.